wplemon/gridd/docs/what-is-fr.md

 ---
 layout: default
 title: The fr CSS Unit
-parent: Grid
+parent: The Grid Control
-grand_parent: Customizer Sections
-nav_order: 1
+nav_order: 5
 ---

 You can use any valid CSS unit you want for your columns and rows.
 CSS-Grids however introduce another very useful concept: the `fr` unit.